Naveenkumarvoleti/Bot/README.md

-# Bot is a robot Which helps you to mix coocktail perfectly
+# Bot is a robot Which helps you to mix cocktail perfectly